dail8859/NotepadNext/src/ads/doc/user-guide.md

 ## Configuration Flags

 The Advanced Docking System has a number of global configuration options to configure the design and the functionality of the docking system.
-Each configuration will be explained in detail in the following sections.
+Eachs configuration will be explained in detail in the following sections.

 ### Setting Configuration Flags